Chris1221/coR-ge/README.md

-`coRge`:  Software for the Examination of Multiple Correction Methodologies in Accurate Genomic Environments, clean version.
+`coRge`:  Software for the Examination of Multiple Correction Methodologies in Accurate Genomic Environments
 ------------------------------

 ## Status: